-Method 1: On Wheels
+Moving Method 1: Transport Pool Tables On Wheels

-Consider wrapping the feet of the table, as well as the corners with a thick fabric or foam.
-This is done to prevent scratches.
+Consider wrapping the feet of the table, as well as the corners with a thick fabric or foam to prevent scratches.

 Place a dolly at every corner in preparation.
 As well, be sure to clear a path so nothing will impede your movement throughout the house and driveway.

-- When clearing a pathway, you’ll need to create ramps wherever the dolly’s wheels might need to move up or down slightly.
+When clearing a pathway, you’ll need to create ramps wherever the dolly’s wheels might need to move up or down slightly.
 Placing pieces of plywood or a wedge at these spaces will allow the wheels to move smoothly.

-- If moving across hardwood floors, consider taping down some thick plastic like tarp or vinyl to protect the floor from being scratched or damaged.
+If moving across hardwood floors, consider taping down some thick plastic like tarp or vinyl to protect the floor from being scratched or damaged.

-- If you haven’t already done so, remove the balls from the table’s pockets and/or surface.
+If you haven’t already done so, remove the balls from the table’s pockets and/or surface.

-Carefully lift one end of your pool table up
+Carefully lift one end of your pool table up.

-- Flat dollies often have a wheel jam built in to allow you to lift and apply pressure to the table without it moving.
+Flat dollies often have a wheel jam built in to allow you to lift and apply pressure to the table without it moving.